TagSpeech: End-to-End Multi-Speaker ASR and Diarization with Fine-Grained Temporal Grounding: Introduction

 \paragraph{Challenge.} While recent advances in LLMs and the emergence of LALMs have made unified decoding with strong semantic understanding increasingly feasible~\citep{comanici2025gemini, Qwen2.5-Omni, Qwen3-Omni}, extending these models to multi-talker speech understanding with explicit timestamp prediction remains an open challenge.
 In particular, existing approaches often fail to produce accurate transcriptions or localize time boundaries in overlapping regions.
 We attribute this failure to two fundamental misalignments: (1) there is a granularity mismatch between continuous, millisecond-resolution speech signals and discrete, high-level semantic tokens, making fine-grained temporal inference unreliable without explicit cues; and (2) semantic continuity and speaker changes are often misaligned; encoding them jointly entangles representations and makes it difficult to separate "who spoke" from "what was said."

 \paragraph{Contributions.} Motivated by these gaps, we design a framework that jointly addresses semantic modeling, speaker attribution, and fine-grained temporal grounding.
-We summarize our contributions as follows: \begin{itemize} \item We present a fully end-to-end model, directly mapping waveforms to structured, speaker-attributed outputs with precise timestamps. \item We introduce a lightweight interleaved numeric anchor mechanism that enables fine-grained temporal grounding and aligns the decoupled semantic and speaker streams, without modifying the LLM architecture. \item Experimental results demonstrate that our model achieves substantial reductions in diarization error rate over strong end-to-end baselines, including Gemini-2.0, Qwen-2.5-Omni-7B, and Qwen-3.0-Omni-30B, with approximately 28\% relative improvement on AMI and 36\% on AliMeeting, while maintaining robust recognition performance.
-Notably, these gains are achieved under a parameter-efficient training paradigm that fine-tuned the semantic encoder with SOT, keeps the LLM backbone frozen, and trains only lightweight projectors, resulting in strong performance with low computational cost. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We present a fully end-to-end model, directly mapping waveforms to structured, speaker-attributed outputs with precise timestamps. \item We introduce a lightweight interleaved numeric anchor mechanism that enables fine-grained temporal grounding and aligns the decoupled semantic and speaker streams, without modifying the LLM architecture. \item Experimental results demonstrate that our model achieves substantial reductions in diarization error rate over strong end-to-end baselines, including Gemini-2.0, Qwen2.5-Omni-7B, and Qwen3-Omni-30B, with approximately 28\% relative improvement on AMI and 36\% on AliMeeting, while maintaining robust recognition performance.
+Notably, TagSpeech achieves these gains with high efficiency: we train only lightweight projectors while keeping the LLM backbone frozen and the semantic encoder fine-tuned via SOT. \end{itemize}